EventStore/documentation/docs/getting-started/use-cases/what-is-polyglot-persistence.md

 ---

-# How to Enable Polyglot Persistence with KurrentDB
+# How to Enable Multimodal Data Transformation with KurrentDB

 Model your system using events – Define domain events like OrderPlaced or PaymentReceived that capture the intent of each change.